Bh-Abhiram/stored-xss/frontend/README.md

-# 💥 Stored XSS Attack Simulation — Breach Blocker Space
+# 💥 Stored XSS Attack Simulation

 This project demonstrates a **Stored Cross-Site Scripting (XSS)** attack using a vulnerable comment system.
 It shows how attackers can inject fake components like login forms, offer buttons, and banners to steal user credentials, simulating a real-world phishing attack in a safe, local environment.